myPhysicsLab Documentation

 simRun.addMemo(memo);

-That code can be entered as Terminal commands in PendulumApp if using simple-compile.
+That code can be entered as Terminal commands in PendulumApp.

-An example of using ExpressionVariable is in SingleSpringApp.
+An example of using FunctionVariable is in SingleSpringApp.
 This adds a variable whose value is sin(time):

 var va = sim.getVarsList();